DMovies - Your platform for thought-provoking cinema

 The Austrian filmmaker had previously satirised resistance to the pharmaceutical industry (and science more broadly) by likening antidepressants to alien forces, in Little Joe.
 This time she takes aim at conspiracy theorists altogether, and the tedious argument that they are valiant warriors combating a deeply rooted untruth.
 Miss Novak insists that she knows the truth, and that everything we have ever been told (in this case about food) is fake.
 She offers no evidence whatsoever to support her claims.
 This will probably ring some bells: you have probably met a few smug conspiracists yourself.

 This is a movie dotted with cringeworthy moments.
 The identically dressed students acting in unison is particularly weird, and their awkward silence combined with the dispassionate, wide-eyed expression on their face is guaranteed to elicit laughter.
 The problem is that this technique becomes a little monotonous after a while, and the film struggles to justify its duration of nearly two hours.
-Still, worth a viewing.
+Still, very much worth a viewing.
 You might want to invite a flat earther, a Covid denier, or some other conspiracist to join you.
 They might find the experience enlightening!

 By Victor Fraga - 22-05-2023